bjornbytes/lovr/README.md

 Getting Started
 ---

 You can download precompiled binaries from the [LÖVR website](http://bjornbyt.es/lovr).
+The [LÖVR documentation](http://bjornbyt.es/lovr/docs) provides reference for all functionality as well as a series of tutorials and examples.
+Here are a few short snippets so you can get an idea of what it looks like to use LÖVR:

 #### Hello World